-- The demographic profile in Kesgrave shows a significantly younger population when compared for instance with Woodbridge which is materially better off for sports and recreational facilities. - A third of residents in the survey said that facilities were not suitable for the activities they undertake and 28% said they use facilities elsewhere with swimming facilities mentioned in particular. - During the engagement process with sporting clubs and associations, almost all stated that they do not have enough venues for training and events in order to fulfil the needs of their members. - The Kesgrave Leisure and Community Facilities Technical Evidence Summary (Item 22 on the List of Evidence) shows that the provision of major facilities in Ipswich was considered sufficient and this goes against the desire of residents to access these facilities locally.
+- The demographic profile in Kesgrave shows a significantly younger population when compared for instance with Woodbridge which is materially better off for sports and recreational facilities. - A third of residents in the survey said that facilities were not suitable for the activities they undertake and 28% said they use facilities elsewhere with swimming facilities mentioned in particular. - During the engagement process with sporting clubs and associations, almost all stated that they do not have enough venues for training and events in order to fulfil the needs of their members. - The Kesgrave Leisure and Community Facilities sufficient and this goes against the desire of residents to access these facilities locally.